avalanche-org/Gen-Assoc/README.md

 ##  About

-Gen-Assoc  is a  webservice version of the M-TDT (the multi-locus transmission disequilibrium test) tool.
+We present a webservice version of the M-TDT (the multi-locus transmission disequilibrium test) tool.
 A tool developed to detect family-based multi-locus multi-allelic effects for qualitative or quantitative traits, extended from the original transmission disequilibrium test (TDT).

 ##  Installation